 Join forward-thinking leaders—intermediary leaders, community providers, school district representatives, policymakers, funders, researchers, and youth to blaze a path forward.
 Every Hour Counts network leaders who represent 28 communities, 3,500 school and community partnerships and reach 500,000 young people, will share successes, challenges, strategies, and resources to build stronger learning systems that holistically support children and youth.

-Community teams are encouraged to register together; Individuals are also invited.
-Young people are invited to attend for free.
+Community teams are encouraged to register; Individuals are also invited and will find like-minded colleagues who want to share and strategize.

 Quilt from our 2019 National Institute featuring the vibrant network of communities partnering, stitching connections, and striving to expand learning opportunities for young people.
 Check out highlights from our 2019 Institute!

 Every Hour Counts is presenting engaging, interactive workshops throughout the 3-day experience.

 Together, we’ll explore the following content strands through 25 engaging sessions on:

 - Elevating Youth Voice – how intermediaries and communities are creating meaningful opportunities for youth to share space and power to co-design programming, influence policy, practice change, and develop innovative systems.